 The Carrier denied the claim.
 The claim was conferenced on August 31, 2016.
 The parties were unable to reach an agreement, and the claim is now is properly before this Board for resolution.

-The issue presented before this Board is whether the Carrier violated Article XV when the Carrier hired outside forces to perform snow removal and other duties instead of the Claimants and whether or not the Claimants are eligible for NYD protective benefits.
+The issue presented before this Board is whether the Carrier violated Article XV when the Carrier assigned outside forces to perform engineering work and did not recall and assign the Claimants to perform such work.